-OTBs were a method the racing industry embraced, not only in Pennsylvania but around the world to increase revenue.
+OTBs were a method the racing industry embraced, not only in Pennsylvania but also worldwide, to increase revenue.
 Furthermore, the premise behind offering exotic wagering, such as exactas, trifectas, and superfectas, to appeal to bettors.

 Most states have systems where a bettor must pay an OTB a certain tax that is deducted directly from a winning wager.
 In Pennsylvania, OTBs can charge admission, but there isn’t a surcharge on winning bets from OTB parlors.

 Many OTB parlors now use systems in the Caribbean and Central America, which provide several incentives to bettors, such as rebates.

-Parx Casino and Racing currently operates three off-track betting (OTB) facilities, as two parlors closed.
+Parx Casino and Racing currently operates two off-track betting (OTB) facilities.